-Heat pan over medium to medium-high heat, grease with cooking spray or a drizzle of oil, and cook for 5-8 minutes per side.
+Heat pan over medium to medium-high heat, grease with cooking spray or a drizzle of oil, and add your chicken to the pan.
+Cook for 5-8 minutes per side.
 Turn heat down if chicken begins to burn.

 Use a meat thermometer to check the temperature of your meat.
-Pull the breast when it reaches 160 degrees and allow to rest for at least 5 minutes.
+Pull the chicken breast when it reaches 165 degrees and allow to rest for at least 5 minutes.

 - Deglaze the pan with 2 tablespoons of white wine, chicken broth, or water and pour back over chicken.

 Approximate nutritional information is for 4 ounces of cooked chicken breast prepared with cooking spray.

 Freezer Instructions: Chicken will keep in the freezer, in an air-tight container for up to 4 months.
 To eat, defrost in the refrigerator.
 You can also defrost the chicken by putting it in the microwave for 1-2 minutes, sprinkled with about a teaspoon of water.